GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

 .. image:: /_static/img/image_reconstruction/mnist_compare.png

-You can also try more finetuning, by changing the hyperparameters (network capacity, epochs, etc) to increase the accuracy as much as you want.
+You can also try finetuning the model to obtain better performance.
+Such as changing the hyperparameters (network capacity, epochs, etc.).